planqtn/planqtn/ui/README.md

     - calculate normalizer enumerator (MacWilliams transform)
 - lego database
     - clicking on a lego type should display it's properties (WEP, stabilizer check)
-    - stoppers
+    - stoppers - DONE
     - searchable IBM database
 - UI features
-    - resizable, scrollable canvas
+    - resizable, scrollable canvas DONE
+- handled disconnected networks too - this is good for educational purposes - DONE

+I want to put together the new compass code construction with Charles's construction and see the weight enumerators - DONE

+# Big stories

+## A QEC database for the community
 - a local database for caching tensornetwork weight enumerators / parity check matrices
 - a global database and automated Github authenticated contribution workflow
-- handled disconnected networks too - this is good for educational purposes

-I want to put together the new compass code construction with Charles's construction and see the weight enumerators - DONE

-Bugs:
-    - the network selection + changing + recalculating workflow is very wonky right now
-    - edge case: scalar (0-rank tensor) need to be worked out better  - e.g. identity tensor contracted with indentity + parity check calculation
-    - fuse legos indentity tensor + indentity throws an error
-    - disconnected TNs now fail on WEP calculation
+## User authentication

+Mostly required to limit unwanted DB requests

+-  unauthenticated (local-only) mode - only lego drops + manual flow tracking

+## Job management
+-

+- support different platforms
+   - run a job on a single server node (MPI?)
+   - run slurm jobs
+   - run k8s jobs

+## Graphical contraction schedule analysis

+- see the actual contraction visually on tensornetworks, with a "trace slider" for analysis
+   - show the sparsity, size, order of intermediate tensor(s)

+## Transformation automations

+- derivation rules applied in bulk (similar to how zxlive does it)
+-

+## qLego Qonstruct: A graphical language

+A visual language to create parameterized tensornetworks.

+- concatenate - specify a Set of legos and the new layer - could be multiple
+- tiling - given a lattice, place a lego to each coordinate - the user can define a function that maps a coordinate to a lego
+   - support different Euclidean (6.6.6, 4.4.4.4, 4.8.12, 4.8.8, aperiodic ones, etc.) and hyperbolic lattices
+- connect
+- product codes
+   - algebraic codes

+## Hybrid enumerator support

+- mix A and B type enumerators in nodes

+## v0.1 WEP lib optimization goals

+## v0.1 UI optimization goals

+A 17x17 rotated surface code should be managable by the UI, this translates to
+- 289 dangling legs for parity check matrix
+-

+## Cosets

+Setup cosets and calculate enumerators for them
+- UI: ability to mark a lego with a coset

+## Research ideas
+- logical representative finding - can we get an advantage there over brute force?
+- if we can generalize the [[4,2,2]] code to arbitrary arity local tensors for qLDPC codes, what codes would come out of Penrose tilings?
+- how much reuse is possible for coset enumerator calculations given a trivial enumerator? when calculating cosets in bulk, is there are possibility of reusing intermediate results?
+-

 ## License